-- (a) Directors serving as Audit and Supervisory Committee Members join the discussion and resolution of proposals and receive reports on the status of business execution at the meetings of the Board of Directors and attend the Group Subsidiaries Management Meeting and other meetings to enhance the effectiveness of audits. - (b) To ensure the effectiveness of audits by Directors serving as Audit and Supervisory Committee Members, the full-time support staff for the Audit and Supervisory Committee Members are placed in the Audit and Supervisory Committee Secretariat, which is independent of orders from Directors with authority over operations.
+- (a) Directors serving as Audit and Supervisory Committee Members join the discussion and resolution of proposals and receive reports on the status of business execution at the meetings of the Board of Directors and attend the Group Subsidiaries Management Meeting and other meetings to enhance the effectiveness of audits. - (b) To ensure the effectiveness of audits by Directors serving as Audit and Supervisory Committee Members, the Audit and Supervisory Committee Secretariat, which is independent of orders from Executive Directors, is placed to support the Audit and Supervisory Committee Members.